TengBoonHuei/intel_ckt_training/README.md

   * Applying negative voltage at the gate, the surface charge at the silicon will be zero (flat-band condition).

   2. Effect of metal-semiconductor work function different, ɸms
-  * Both metal and semiondutor are made with different type of materials, hence they have different work functions.
+  * Both metal and semicondutor are made with different type of materials, hence they have different work function.
-  * Work function means the minimum energy required to remove an eletron from a solid material surface into a point the the vacuum.
+  * Work function means the minimum energy required to remove an eletron from a solid material surface into a point in the vacuum.
-  * To remove the electrons from the semicondutor surface, we have to provide a negative voltage to the gate.
+  * To remove the electrons from the P-substrate semicondutor surface, we have to provide a negative voltage to the gate.

 </details>